-MFG230 Introduction to Advanced Manufacturing
+MFG230 Introduction to Advanced Manufacturing (not offered Spring 2022-23)

 In this introductory course to advanced manufacturing concepts, students will learn about manufacturing careers and prepare to apply for and succeed in their first job.
 This course introduces how manufacturing companies operate, including the use of computers and automation in manufacturing.
 Students will complete hands-on projects designed to provide insight into the world of manufacturing.
 Students will also explore the principles and techniques involved in lean manufacturing, such as minimizing waste and improving workflow.